While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 Other Food Comparisons

-Other Fish and Seafood Resources For Bodybuilders
+Other Seafood Resources For Bodybuilders

 References